cardan22/pastryhub/README.md

 Before you start, you need two essential files: `requirements.txt` and `Procfile`.

 - Create `requirements.txt` by running this command in your terminal: `pip3 freeze --local > requirements.txt`.
 This file will list all the requirements.
-- Next, create a file named `Procfile` and add the line: `web: gunicorn worldtravels.wsgi` to it, without any empty lines.
+- Next, create a file named `Procfile` and add the line: `web: gunicorn pastryhub.wsgi` to it, without any empty lines.
 Make sure to push both these files to your repository.

 **Step 2: Creating a Heroku App**